Life Is Worth Living: Network change

-When DuMont ceased network broadcasting in 1955, Sheen moved his show to ABC, lectured for a while, and returned to television from 1958 to 1961 with The Best of Bishop Sheen on the NTA Film Network, and in 1961 with The Fulton Sheen Program, essentially a revival of Life Is Worth Living.

-The show was broadcast on local stations across America until 1968, with the later programs in color.
+When DuMont ceased network broadcasting in 1955, Sheen moved his show to ABC, lectured for a while, and returned to television from 1958 to 1961 with The Best of Bishop Sheen on the NTA Film Network.
+A later syndicated series, titled The Fulton Sheen Program and essentially a revival of Life Is Worth Living, began in 1961.
+The syndicated version was broadcast on local stations across America until 1968, with the later programs in color.
 Times had changed, and the 1960s programs did not match the audience of his earlier years.

-Sheen was later appointed as Bishop of the Roman Catholic Diocese of Rochester, New York.
+Sheen, auxiliary Bishop of the Archdiocese of New York since 1951, was appointed Bishop of the Roman Catholic Diocese of Rochester, New York, in 1966 but resigned in 1969 to become titular Archbishop of Newport.
 He died in 1979.

 Syndication

 Reruns of Life Is Worth Living and The Fulton Sheen Program continued to circulate as late as the early 1990s on broadcast stations.
-His status both as a television personality and popular religious figure fell sharply in the 1990s and early 2000s.

 In 2002, a Cause for Canonization was opened to investigate the potential sainthood of Bishop Sheen.
 This, alongside the availability of his material on the internet, has resulted in a resurgence in popularity for Sheen's work.

 His programs were reintroduced into circulation by the Catholic cable network EWTN, with new introductions by actor Joseph Campanella.
 In the early 2010s, he became a popular figure among younger Catholics.